djalbat/the-occam-user-manual/understanding-grammars.md

 "A"[name] [0] "⇒"[operator] [0] "B"[name] [0]
 ```

-Next, we augment the `metastatement` rule in the grammar to include metastatements of the requisite form:
+Next, we augment the `metastatement` rule in the BNF to include metastatements of the requisite form:

 ```
 metastatement ::= metavariable "⇒" metavariable ;
 ```

-As a result of these changes we get a `metastatement` node, not just a `nonsense` one:
+As a result of these changes we get a `metastatement` node instead of a `nonsense` one:

 ```
                             unqualifiedMetastatement [0]